Finland healthcare System

 Overview of Healthcare

-The primary healthcare system is more simplified than the other two, comprising preventive treatment, doctor consultation, etc. Secondary and tertiary systems include advanced levels of treatment and are usually not sought as often as the primary system.
+The primary healthcare system is now a lot simpler than the other two, comprising preventive treatment, doctor consultation, etc. Secondary and tertiary systems include advanced levels of treatment and are usually not sought as often as the primary system.
 You can find most of the country’s top hospitals in the major cities.
 People who live in other regions have to visit these cities to obtain treatment.

 How the Finland Healthcare System Works for Expats?